namheegordonkim/l2cds/README.md

 ## Running Experiments

-When running within the docker container, use `python3`.
-If using your own OS, use `python` .
+* When running within the docker container, use `python3`.
+If not, use `python3` or `python`, whichever works.

+* The training scripts will dump snapshots at a specified interval (`save_every` in config files), and these will be used for computing correspondence.

+* By default, the config files specify experiments to run for large numbers of iterations.
+However, you can babysit for the loss value and terminate the experiment whenever, and use the latest dumped artifacts.

 ### Shapes Experiments